What to Wear on the Hill

 You then have the choice of long sleeve, short sleeve, crew neck, zipped neck etc.

 Mid layer; this is your insulating layer.
 Again, keeping it simple, they are commonly manufactured from fleece, soft shell, or variants of.
 As with base layers, there is a mind boggling choice available with various manufacturers providing their own take on things, such as Rab’s Vapour Rise system.
-A particular favourite garment of mine is the now sadly discontinued Krypton jacket.
+A particular favourite garment of mine is the now sadly discontinued Montane Krypton jacket.
 This is similar to the Rab Vapour Rise, in that it is a Pertex shelled micro fleece.
 These are deceptively warm, light in weight, withstand a shower, dry quickly, and work well under a hard shell (a waterproof jacket to you and me).

 Extra insulating layer: usually carried in your pack for emergency use, wearing during stops, or if it turns particularly cold.

-Hard shell; commonly known as a waterproof to you and I. Gore Tex, eVent, Neo Shell (the new kid on the block) are some of the common waterproof membranes on the market at the moment, however many manufacturers have their own version of some of these, as well as other waterproof fabrics such as Pertex Shield being available.
+Hard shell; commonly known as a waterproof to you and I. Gore Tex, eVent, Neo Shell (the fairly new kid on the block) are some of the common waterproof membranes on the market at the moment, however many manufacturers have their own version of some of these, as well as other waterproof fabrics such as Pertex Shield being available.
 Without becoming too scientific about things, beads of sweat are smaller than drops of rain, so theoretically sweat escapes through the membrane but rain is kept out.
 This of course makes us feel more comfortable when wearing such garments.
-I am currently wearing a Montane Alpine Endurance for winter conditions, and a Montane Further Faster Neo Jacket the rest of the year.
+I am currently wearing a Montane Ajax jacket and pants for winter conditions, and a Montane Further Faster Neo Jacket the rest of the year.
 I have to say I am really impressed with this jacket and a full review will be posted soon.